telerik/xaml-docs/controls/radradialmenu/events/overview.md

 * __RadialMenuNavigatingEventArgs__ object, which exposes the following properties:

-	* __IsNavigatingBack__: A boolean property, which indicates whether the user is navigating backwards.
+	* __IsNavigatingBack__: A boolean property, which indicates whether the user is navigating backward.

 	* __MenuItemSource__: Gets the menu item from which the navigation started, if there is one.